Turn your frequently used contracts into automated templates

 Importing Word files?

 ⚠️ Warning: Please note that some formatting such as images and tables may be lost when importing template documents.
-You’re able to style and format your documents in the Precisely editor.
+You are able to style and format your documents in the Precisely editor.

 💡 Pro tip: Prepare your template in .docx by using [square_brackets] to mark variable parts of your contract.
 Once imported, everything will be automatically converted into Precisely smart templates.
 Keep reading to learn more about smart templates👇

-Step 2: Creating questions and references in the documents
+Step 2: Creating references and questions in the documents

-Questions and references are used for variable parts of the template that change from contract to contract.
-For instance, names, dates and contract values.
+References and their questions are used for variable parts of the template that change from contract to contract, such as names, dates, and contract values.

-To create questions and choose what parts are variable, start by opening the document in the Precisely editor by clicking the Edit button in the template overview.
+To create references and choose which parts are variable, start by opening the document in the Precisely editor by clicking the Edit button in the template overview.

-💡 If you are using an existing word template to create an automated Precisely template, you can let Precisely AI do the work by creating questions and suggesting where to insert references.
+💡 If you are using an existing Word template to create an automated Precisely template, you can let Precisely AI do the work by creating references and suggesting where to insert them.
 Read more about the feature and how to try it out here.

-Clicking "Show more options" will allow you to set up more details, such as helping text, example or pre-filled answers.
+Clicking "Show more options" will allow you to set up more details, such as helping text, examples, or pre-filled answers.

 You can add references to a template document in two ways.
 Either

-1. Click References in the editor’s top menu, or
+Click Insert in the editor’s top menu and select references, or

-2. Click the green Add reference button (the “+” symbol) in the editor’s left-hand menu.
+Click the green Insert reference button (the arrow symbol) in the editor’s left-hand menu.

-There are a few types of answers to choose from for your questions:
+There are different types of references to choose from for your questions:

-• Numeric – the answer is a number.
-A question using a numeric answer could be “What shall the penalty amount to in case of material breach?”
+Numeric – the answer is a number.
+A question using a numeric answer could be “What shall the penalty cost amount to in case of material breach?”

-• Date – the answer is a date.
-A question using a date answer could be “What is the start date of the employment?”.
+Date – the answer is a date.
+A question using a date answer could be “What is the start date of the employment contract?”.

-• Multiple clause – you can use the multiple clause option if the user running the template should choose between multiple clause alternatives.
+Multiple clause – you can use the multiple clause option if the user drafting from the template should choose between multiple clause alternatives.
 For instance, if there are different versions of non-compete clauses.
-This option is mostly helpful for advanced users, who can review the clause options and their meaning in a diligent way.
+This option is ideal for advanced users who can review the clause options and their meanings diligently.

 To set up a multiple clause reference, simply

-1. Choose Multiple clause in the Type of answer drop down,
+Choose Multiple clause in the Reference type drop down,

-Example: A non-disclosure agreement might contain the question “Shall a penalty clause be included in the contract in case of a material breach?”.
-If the answer is “Yes”, a conditional question asking “What shall the penalty amount to in case of a material breach?” could be included.
+Example: A non-disclosure agreement may contain a reference asking, “Shall a penalty clause be included in the contract in case of a material breach?”
+If the answer is “Yes”, a conditional reference asking, “What shall the penalty amount to in case of a material breach?” could be included.

 Step 2.1: Creating formulas

-If certain sums should be calculated in your template documents, such as quotations, PPUs or total salaries, you can create reference-based formulas for them.
+If a specific sum should be calculated in your template document, such as a quotation, price-per-unit, or total salary, you can create a reference-based formula to calculate the answer.

 To create a formula, simply

-2. Set a reference name for the formula and create the calculation by inserting references and operators.
+Set a reference name for the formula and create the calculation by inserting references and operators.
+Click the blue Save button.
 Allowed operators and their uses are:

 “( )” - Parentheses